 Online advertising campaigns that make use of landing pages will usually generate far more leads if, rather than simply directing people to a (cluttered!) website, they point users to attractive 'squeeze pages' containing clear information and a clean, well-designed data capture form.

-However, unless you are on a Getresponse 'Pro', 'Max' or 'Enterprise' plan, the landing page functionality is rather limited: your landing page can only be displayed 1,000 times per month and you can't use the A/B testing functionality (whereby the system shows a sample of your users different versions of your landing page, calculates conversion rates, and ultimately rolls out the best performing landing page automatically).
+However, unless you are on a Getresponse 'Pro', 'Max' or 'Enterprise' plan, the landing page functionality is rather limited: you can only create one landing page, which can only be displayed 1,000 times per month; additionally, and very importantly, you can't use the A/B testing functionality (whereby the system shows a sample of your users different versions of your landing page, calculates conversion rates, and ultimately rolls out the best performing landing page automatically).

 Getresponse recently introduced the ability to host webinars on the platform.
 Given that webinars are generally used as a lead-generation tactic, the idea of having your email database and your webinar tool under the same roof is very appealing.
 The pricing is also very competitive too by comparison to established webinar solutions: Gotowebinar, for example, charges $199 per month to host webinars with up to 500 attendees; you can actually do the same with Getresponse for $165 (so long as your list size is under 25,000).